Can Your Crypto Wallet Buy You a House? A New Era for Bitcoin

 Why This Is a Big Step Toward Mainstream Adoption

 For years, crypto mortgages were fringe offerings by niche fintechs.
-Companies like Milo, Ledn, and Moon Mortgage allowed crypto-rich, cash-poor borrowers to access home financing.
+Mortgage allowed crypto-rich, cash-poor borrowers to access home financing.
 But rates were high, options were limited, and Fannie or Freddie wouldn’t touch these loans with a ten-foot pole.

 The FHFA’s involvement changes everything.

-- Access to Liquidity: If accepted by the GSEs, crypto-backed loans could become more affordable because lenders would offer them at lower rates, safer, and more widely available.
+Access to Liquidity: If accepted by the GSEs, crypto-backed loans could become more affordable, safer, and more widely available.

 It’s not just a policy shift.
 It’s a vote of confidence that digital assets are becoming part of the American financial fabric—and borrowers who work with experienced crypto mortgage brokers in Austin are likely to benefit first.